Why Love and Sacrifice Exclude Each Other

 Our partner starts to be everything for us.
 However, if we have to force ourselves to maintain a love, maybe it’s better to let it go.

-And among these sacrifices, sometimes we allow for mistreatment to happen in the relationship.
+Among these sacrifices, sometimes we allow for mistreatment to happen in the relationship.
 This could be a lack of respect, unfaithfulness, or indifference from the other person.

 We lower ourselves, we allow our self-esteem to crash to the floor.
-And, this all happens because we’ve learned to depend on love, to suffer for it.
+And, this all of happens because we’ve learned to depend on love, to suffer for it.

 We sacrifice ourselves for a relationship.
 Giving 100% when the person might not even give 15% is like digging your own grave.